ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: EXPERIMENTAL RESULTS AND DETAILS

 The experiments were conducted by finetuning RoBERTa-large in a few-shot setting, using 512 samples per class, to evaluate the optimizer's performance.
 All experiments are executed on a single NVIDIA H100 GPU with $\sim$95 GiB of memory.
 Our implementation samples random directions from a standard normal distribution instead of from the sphere.
 This common practice simplifies implementation without hurting performance \cite{zhang2024dpzero}.
 We fixed hyperparameters for our optimizer to $\theta = 1.35$ and $\beta = 0.99$ for reporting all results, while the learning rate $\eta = 10^{-6}$ and smoothing parameter $\lambda = 10^{-3}$ were fixed for both MeZO and ConMeZO to ensure a fair comparison.
 We tuned hyperparameters $\theta$ and $\beta$ on the grid with choices $\theta=\{1.35, 1.4\}$, $\beta = \{0.95, 0.99\}$.

-Our implementation builds on the framework provided by DPZero paper \citep{zhang2024dpzero} and will be available soon.
+Our implementation builds on the framework provided by DPZero paper \citep{zhang2024dpzero} and can be found at \url{https://github.com/LejsDeen/ConMeZO}.
 The optimizer’s performance is analyzed under varying configurations of its hyperparameters: $\theta$, $\beta$, and the learning rate $\eta$.
 These parameters are systematically adjusted to evaluate their sensitivity and impact on model performance.
 The smoothing parameter $\lambda$ is fixed to $10^{-3}$ for all experiments.
-We use the seeds $13, 21, 42, 87, 100$ to calculate values provided in Table \ref{tab:performance_10k}, \ref{tab:performance_10k_std} and \ref{tab:acc_comparison_dev}.
+We use the seeds $13, 21, 42, 87, 100$ to calculate values provided in \Cref{tab:performance_10k,tab:performance_10k_std,tab:acc_comparison_dev}.
+In \Cref{fig:test_acc_10k} we provide test accuracy curves for a direct comparison between MeZO and ConMeZO.

+\paragraph{Comparison to First-Order SGD.} For completeness, we additionally report results for standard first-order SGD (FO-SGD) on two representative tasks, SST-2 and RTE in Table~\ref{tab:performance_10k_sgd}.
+We use the test accuracies reported in \citet{zhang2024revisiting} for FO-SGD.

 \paragraph{Parameter Sensitivity \& Ablation Study.} Understanding the sensitivity of the optimizer to its hyperparameters, particularly momentum ($\beta$) and cone angle ($\theta$), provides critical insights into its performance across different phases of optimization.
 Section \ref{additional_results} explores their roles in convergence acceleration and alignment with the true gradient, highlighting key patterns observed in the experiments.